GOVTNZ/print-ready/README.md

 ```bash
 npm run start
 ```
+Then in the browser navigate to the `example` folder.

 ### Playwright
 Playwright tests are included for further development and preventing regressions in the print-ready JavaScript functionality.
 It is not required to use PrintReady on your site.